 Mankind constantly analyzes radio waves from outer space in the search for extraterrestrial intelligence.
 Since this analysis started, almost all of the signal sources have been identified.
 37 signals, however, remain unexplained.

-As intriguing as the quote above, it has been the capacity of a small company calledto throw uncountable meteors over common sense on design, business, and tech, since the late '90s.
+As intriguing as the quote above, it has been the capacity of a small company called 37signals to throw uncountable meteors over common sense on design, business, and tech, since the late '90s.

 The first meteor was probably the document that marks the rise of the company.
-Its manifesto.
-Written in 1999 and having 37 micro-texts which, even after two decades, keep all their freshness.
+Written in 1999, its manifesto has 37 micro-texts that, two decades later, are full of freshness.

 Grow a company doing better, not more.

 The contempt for everything that can take the focus away from the true spirit of the web is wide open in the phrase that opens the manifesto: The web should empower, not frustrate.
-A few paragraphs later,reinforces how effectless would be the design industry judgment on the final work produced by the company.
-The means would never shine more than the end.
-Useful and easy to use.
+A few paragraphs later, No Awards Please reinforces how effectless would be the design industry judgment on the final work produced by the company.
+The means would never shine more than the end: Useful and Easy to Use.

 Companies wish to grow.
-To grow, companies figure out how to deliver more value.
-In a large number of cases, delivering more value becomes delivering more services.
-Stating, the company elegantly curbs the temptation to grow doing more instead of doing better.
+To do so, they figure out how to deliver more value.
+In a large number of cases, more value means more services.
+Stating Not Full Service, the company elegantly curbs the temptation to grow doing more instead of doing better.